dmlc/gluon-nlp/README.md

 nlp_preprocess help

 # Also, you can use `python -m` to access the toolkits
-python -m gluonnlp.cli.data help python -m gluonnlp.cli.preprocess help
+python -m numpy_nlp.cli.data help python -m numpy_nlp.cli.preprocess help

 ```

 # Run Unittests
-You may go to [tests](tests) to see all the unittests.
+You may go to [tests](tests) to see all how to run the unittests.